code-carol/ucl_portfolio/README.md

 - Add real time date menu-bar
 - Fix tab opening issue
 - Add first project like a newspaper article
+- Change folder icons to open folders when clicked

 things that i want to add